uwegeercken/artikel/README.md

 Product orders can be sent by email.
 The email body can be configured in the template: email_template_01.vm.

 ### Configuration file content:
+Adjust the variables according to your needs, especially the folders where the different objects are stored and retrieved.

     database:
       jdbcClass: org.sqlite.JDBC